thib-s/orthogonium/README.md

 grouped convolutions and dilation (and all compositions of these parameters).
 This approach is highly scalable, and can be applied to problems like Imagenet-1K.

-## Adaptive-SC-FAC:
+[//]: # (## Adaptive-SC-FAC:)

+[//]: # ()
-As AOC is built on top of BCOP method, we can construct an equivalent method constructed on top of SC-Fac instead.
+[//]: # (As AOC is built on top of BCOP method, we can construct an equivalent method constructed on top of SC-Fac instead.)

-This will allow to compare performance of the two methods given that they have very similar parametrization.
-(See our paper for discussions about the similarities and differences between the two methods).
+[//]: # (This will allow to compare performance of the two methods given that they have very similar parametrization. &#40;See our )

+[//]: # (paper for discussions about the similarities and differences between the two methods&#41;.)

 ## Adaptive-SOC:

 Adaptive-SOC blend the approach of AOC and SOC.
 It differs from SOC in the way that it is more memory efficient and sometimes faster.
 It also allows to handle stride, groups, dilation and transposed convolutions.
+Also, our implementation uses AOL to normalize the kernel, which is more stable, more efficient and allows a convergence with less iterations.
 However, it does not allow to control the kernel size explicitly as the resulting kernel size is larger than the requested kernel size.
 It is due to the computation to the exponential of a kernel that increases the kernel size at each iteration.

-Its development is still in progress, so extra testing is still require to ensure exact orthogonality.

 ## SLL:

 SLL is a method that allows to construct small residual blocks with ReLU activations.
 We kept most to the original implementation, and added `SLLxAOCLipschitzResBlock` that construct a down-sampling residual block by fusing SLL with
 $AOC.

+## AOL:

+AOL is a method that constructs "almost orthogonal" layers.
+It ensures lipschitzness of the layer while pushing toward orthogonality.
+It is a good alternative when the orthogonality constraint is not necessary, or when the orthogonality constraint is too expensive to compute.

 ## more layers are coming soon !